 Hi, I'm feisty.
 But not in a good way.

-We wish we stopped there, but we just had to dig deeper.
+We wish we had stopped there, but we just had to dig deeper.
 We wondered where the word "feist" came from, and we found out that it was a shortened version of the English phrase "fysting curre."
-Just based off the sound, you know that's not a compliment.
+By the sound of this phrase, you can already tell that it's not something flattering.

 The Middle English word for breaking wind it fysten or fysting.
 It came from the Germanic "fistiz," which means "fart."